-For a blended family, a simple will can be anything but simple.
+For a blended law, a simple will can be anything but simple.
 It can lead to unexpected outcomes, such children being disinherited by a stepparent.

 Blended families need to take steps in their estate plan to protect the financial interests of children from a prior marriage.